 The modern traditions of Thanksgiving that we all know today such as feasts and football matches comes from the latter half of the 19th Century.

-Finally a date is set for Thanksgiving!
+Finally a date was set!

 Typically though Thanksgiving was held on the final Thursday of November.
 But in 1939 there were five Thursdays in November.

-It was believed that President Franklin D Roosevelt declared this date as to give merchants more time to sell their goods in the lead up to Christmas.
+It is believed that President Franklin D Roosevelt declared this date as to give merchants more time to sell their goods in the lead up to Christmas.

-However, some states eseveral years after this continued to celebrate Thanksgiving on the last and not the fourth Thursday.
+However, some states several years after this continued to celebrate Thanksgiving on the last and not the fourth Thursday.

 Controversy of Thanksgiving

 The festive spirit of Thanksgiving is unfortunately not shared by everyone though.
 Since 1970 a group of Native Americans, together with their supporters, have held a protest and demand a National Day of Mourning.

 This is conducted at Plymouth Rock in Plymouth, Massachusetts and is always performed on Thanksgiving Day.